tq010or/simple-git-intro/README.md

 # simple-git-intro

 `git` is a powerful distributed version control tool, however, its steep learning curve has not been always friendly to beginners.
-This mini-tutorial aims to guide you to use `git` in 10 minutes.
-It is not comprehensive, but should cover many common scenarios.
+This mini-tutorial aims to guide you to use `git` in 10 minutes by explaining some key concepts.
+It is not comprehensive, but should cover some common scenarios.

 > I assume your computer already has `git` installed and you have general computer operation knowledge.
 For instance, you know how to open a terminal from your Mac/Linux/Windows.

-## Master `git` by understanding key concepts
-#### Concept 1: `git` tracks your data (software code and documents).
+#### Concept 1: `git` tracks your data
 Let's assume you have some code and documents in your local file system (e.g., in `/Users/john/hello_world`) and you want to use `git` to manage them.

 You can open a terminal and change to `/Users/john/hello_world` and type